 In today’s electronic focused world, the use of paper is becoming less and less necessary.
 Are you still operating your rentals the old fashioned way?
 Consider going green in your rental application process.
 First, start by advertising your rentals online, instead of in the local newspaper.
 The reality is that most potential renters are searching for properties online anyway, not through paper sources.

-Not only should you advertise online, you should also implement a paperless application process.
+Not only should you advertise online, but you should also implement a paperless application process.
 Instead of having potential tenants fill out pages and pages of paper applications, direct them to a simple online application.

 As you can see from the above graphic, our users have helped save 112,000 pages of paper and counting!
 Join our effort in creating an environmentally friendly rental market.

 This is particularly beneficial when you operate more than one rental.
-Not only will it cut down on massive amounts of wasted paper, it will also require less organization on your part.
+Not only will it cut down on massive amounts of wasted paper, but it will also require less organization on your part.
 Paperwork is easy to lose and often a deterrent for potential applicants who live in the age of electronics.

 Let potential renters know that you have chosen a green alternative to paper applications through an online rental application process.